Strepsiptera Stylopidae

 Strepsiptera Page, by Jeyaraney Kathirithamby (Oxford, Great Britain)

-Strepsiptera Checklist, with host, by the same author
+Strepsiptera Checklist, with hosts, by the same author

 Sub-order Stylopidia Page, by the same author